krvlastelica-fadv/pa_debezium_poc/README.md

 1) Events Hub Namespase :  padebezium
 2) Event Hub :  padebezium/server1.debezium.customers

+In Azure padebezium namespace under Shared access policies find **Connection string–primary key** and paste it in **kafka-mirror/mirror-eventhub.config**

 ## Using Oracle

 This assumes Oracle is running on localhost
-(or is reachable there, e.g. by means of running it within a VM or Docker container with appropriate port configurations) and set up with the configuration, users and grants described in the Debezium [Vagrant set-up](https://github.com/debezium/oracle-vagrant-box).
+(or is reachable there, e.g. by means of running it within a VM or Docker container with appropriate port configurations).

 ```shell
 # Start the topology as defined in https://debezium.io/documentation/reference/stable/tutorial.html